spartanz/schemaz/README.md

 ## Introduction & Highlights

 SchemaZ defines a generic representation of algebraic data structures and combinators that turn such schema into a generic computation over arbitrary data.
-In other words, Scalaz Schema provides a way to express any computation that abstracts over the structure of data, such as:
+In other words, SchemaZ provides a way to express any computation that abstracts over the structure of data, such as:

 * Codecs: given a serial format (binary, JSON, etc.) and the schema of a data structure (say, an ADT) we can derive a codec for that data structure and serial format.
 * Data Generators: given any schema we can derive random data generators (eg. scalacheck's `Gen`) that produce data satisfying that schema.